clbrge/svelte-web3/README.md

 ### Reading stores outside of Svelte files

-The `$` prefix Svelte notation to access store values in only available inside Svelte files.
-To directly access the instantiated values in pure javascript library without subscribing to the store, you can use special getter on the library abstract helper:
+The `$` prefix Svelte notation to access store values is only available inside Svelte files.
+To directly access the instantiated values in pure javascript library without subscribing to the store, you can use a special getter on the library abstract helper:

 ```js
 // this is not a Svelte file but a standard JavaScript file
 import { defaultEvmStores } from 'svelte-web3'

 if (defaultEvmStores.$selectedAccount) {